guettli/frow--fragments-over-the-wire/README.md

 The user could send data to the serve by filling out a form, and [Post/Redirect/Get](https://en.wikipedia.org/wiki/Post/Redirect/Get) was used to process the data.

 The full page reload is slow and introduces navigational issues.
-Imagine you scrolled to a particular place on the left side, and then you fill in some form on the right side.
+Imagine you scrolled to a particular place on the page, and then you fill in a form.
 After the submit your browser would get a redirect and then reload the fresh page again.
-Now position on the left side is reset again.
+Now the position on the page was reset.
 That's not what you want.

 # Current hype: SPA (JSON over the wire)